xbeat/Machine-Learning/README.md

 Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) are advanced recurrent neural network architectures designed to address the vanishing gradient problem in traditional RNNs.
 These architectures are particularly effective for sequence modeling tasks, such as natural language processing and time series analysis.

+## Understanding Neural Network Classification with PyTorch

+Introduction to Neural Network Classification

+Neural network classification is a powerful machine learning technique used to categorize input data into predefined classes.
+It's based on artificial neural networks, which are inspired by the human brain's structure and function.
+These networks learn patterns from data to make predictions or decisions.

 ## Creating a LoRA Adapter with Python

 Introduction to LoRA Adapters